alexalpz/learning-node/README.md

 * Have worked with global objects and global processes.
 Used flags to locate indexes and values in arrays.
 * Was able to create a small questions/answers application on JavaScript with asynchronous code (using standard input/output objects)  conditional statements and javascript template literals.
-* Used arugemnt variablesd with process.argv examples and collect info when loading terminal
+* Used argument variables(.argv) and collected info when loading terminal
 * Worked with timing functions, arrow functions and have created seconds delay on the terminal.
 *
 *